HolfTa/Cybersecurity/Portfolio/Phishing_Simulation_Gophish/Gophish_simulation/Phishing_Website_Overview.md

 ## Introduction

 Welcome to the website overview.
-This project aims to simulate a variety of modern phishing attacks in order to assess human error vulnerabilities within organizations.
+This document aims to simulate a variety of modern phishing attacks in order to assess human error vulnerabilities within organizations.
 The simulations will range from basic phishing attempts to more advanced, targeted attacks, helping employees identify and avoid potential threats.

 All documentation, files, and materials related to the websites will be in this document, please refer to this document in case of need.